 With that said, there are lots of useful new features associated with this update, but one in particular is worth highlighting: Microsoft has updated its reboot logic such that your computer should no longer begin running updates (and as a result, forcing reboots) while you are using your computer.

 This has been an ongoing frustration for many users who have adopted past versions of Windows 10 and assuming this predictive model works as it is intended, it will be a tremendous upgrade for computers running Windows.

 Other features of the Windows 10 update include:

 - The “Your Phone” app, which will make it easier to integrate your phone and computer (an area where Windows devices have significantly lagged behind Apple devices).

 - Cloud-based Clipboard allows users to access their clipboard history, pin frequently used images for easy future access and sync the clipboard across all devices.

 - Dark mode will be enabled across all Microsoft applications, including file explorer.
 Users who are familiar with dark mode (from its previously limited applications) will rejoice at this setting which is known to reduce eye fatigue and save battery life.

 These are only a few of the most prominent new features that Windows 10 has in store for users, and we’re sure that there are more great updates to come this spring.
-If you’re considering a Windows 10 update for your business, don’t hesitate to contact us for a complimentary initial consultation or to schedule an appointment with one of our tech experts.
+If you’re considering a Windows 10 update for your business, don’t hesitate to contact us for a complimentary initial consultation or to schedule an appointment for IT support in St. Louis.